xenit-eu/helm-alfresco/README.md

 * Required: false
 * Default: `true`
 * Description: this will enable/disable the ingress for alfresco share.
 By default this rule will forward calls to /share to share-service:30100

+#### `share.terminationGracePeriodSeconds`
+* Required: false
+* Default: 30
+* Description: this parameter is used as the kubernetes terminationGracePeriod at pod or container termination.
+  This time should be higher than the `preStopSleepSeconds` to avoid killing the pod before the preStopHook has finished running.

+#### `share.preStopSleepSeconds`
+* Required: false
+* Default: 20
+* Description: For Share and ACS a preStop sleep period has been build in to gracefully wait X seconds after the pod has been requested to terminate.
+This sleep should allow the pod to terminate any running transactions.
+  Make sure to get this period shorter than the `terminationGracePeriodSeconds`

 ### Active MQ

 #### `mq.adminLogin`